Skip to main content

 FAQ

-Scenarios span chemical spills and exposure, fire and flammable materials, biological contamination, sharps injuries, electrical faults, PPE failures, and improper waste disposal.
-The exact mix shifts depending on which lab type you select — a biology lab will weight contamination and biohazard situations more heavily, while a chemistry lab emphasizes reagent handling and fume hood use.
+Scenarios span chemical spills, PPE failures, biological contamination, sharps injuries, electrical faults, fire risks, and improper waste disposal.
+The mix shifts by lab type — selecting Biology weights contamination and biohazard situations, while Chemistry focuses on reagent handling and fume hood use.

 Are the correct responses based on real safety standards?